illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-03/Readme.md

 ## Objectives

-* Create and Deploy a three tier web application
+* Engage in troubleshooting of a complex system
 * Integrate and document aspects of the Three Ways into your development process
 * Deploy your schema to a datastore for your application
 * Create software deployment estimates to understand the nature of software production